MahaThafar/OncoRTT-Method/README.md

 #### *There are four folders:*

   **1.Data folder:**
-  > that includes 2 datasets: OncologyTT datasets, and the baseline method's datasets
+  > that includes 2 datasets: OncologyTT datasets, and the baseline method's datasets.\
+  > Description for the datasets are provided in the folder.

   **2.Code folder:**
-  > more files and details will be added...
+  > more files and details will be added.....

   **3.EMBED folder:**
   > that has several files per cancer type for the generated Amino-acid sequences embeddings using ProTrans BERT embeddings